raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 ## Use the Shell

-In this step you will run some simple Python code on your Raspberry Pi Pico using the Thonny Shell.
+In this step, you will run some simple Python code on your Raspberry Pi Pico using the Thonny Shell.

 --- task ---